 A Closer Look at the Food Groups

-- Whole grains include: whole wheat products, whole rye, brown rice, wild rice, oatmeal, barley, bulgur, and popcorn.
+- Whole grains include: 100% whole wheat products, whole rye, brown rice, wild rice, oatmeal, barley, bulgur, and popcorn

 Other Foods and Beverages

-- Limit or avoid solid fats such as butter, stick margarine, lard, and shortening.
+- Limit or avoid solid and processed oils and fats, such as stick margarine, lard, hydrogenated oil, and shortening.

-- Limit foods high in added sugar or solid fats.
+- Limit foods high in added sugar or processed fats.

 - Be aware that specialty coffees can contain high amounts of sugar and fat.